 Whenever possible this should be done in the presence of others.
 First-aid to a pupil should also be administered whenever possible in the presence of others.
 Following any incident where a Teacher feels that his / her actions may be misconstrued, a written report of the incident should be submitted immediately to the Principal.

-Children travel to the pool in Leisureworld in a bus accompanied by two teachers and two parents / SNAs.
-A rota of Parents is set up in June to accompany children to the pool.
+Children travel to the pool in Leisureworld in a bus accompanied by 4 adults – two teachers and two parents / SNAs.
+A rota of parents, as necessary is set up in June to accompany children to the pool.
 These parents are subject to Garda vetting.
 (It is ensured annually that Garda Vetting for parents have been updated & are in date.
 New procedures apply from 29th April 2016).

-The teacher/adult stands at the door of the changing room which is slightly ajar.
-The teacher can then keep an eye on the children lining up on the corridor and the children in the changing room.
-Two parents / SNAs are allowed access the changing room at a time.
+Currently (2018/19) four changing rooms are used by children – two for boys and two for girls.
+The teacher/adult stands at the door of each changing room, which is slightly ajar.
+The teacher can then keep an eye on the children who have exited the changing room and are ready, aswell as the children still in the changing room.
 The role of the adult is supervisory only, and is not to assist.
 On no account should a teacher or parent be alone in the changing room with the children.

 If the need arises (physical needs etc), a parent may accompany his or her own child (only) to a private cubicle if he / she is having difficulty with changing.
 The parent should discuss this need with the Principal in advance of lessons, so that supervising teachers / SNAs are aware that the child may be withdrawn to a private changing cubicle by their parent in this instance.

 If a child needs to go to the toilet during the pool time, he / she is accompanied from the pool area to the bathroom door by the teacher and escorted back to the pool when finished.